riseupnet/riseup_help/pages/about-us/donate/en.md

 ## Donate by IBAN transfer

-We can accept wire transfers *only in Euros (EUR), no other currencies.* Please send to:
+We can accept IBAN transfers *only in Euros (EUR), no other currencies* using the following information.
+If there is another currency that you need to use, please contact us.
+If you need to make a *tax-deductable* donation in Europe, please also contact us for how to do that.

-	Recipient Name: Riseup Networks
+    Account holder: Riseup Networks
-	IBAN: DE41 4306 0967 1126 8256 06
-	BIC: GENODEM1GLS
+    BIC: TRWIBEB1XXX
-	Bank: GLS Bank
-	Country: Germany
+    IBAN: BE46 9672 1075 8936
+    Address: Avenue Louise 54, Room S52
+             Brussels 1050
+             Belgium

 ## Frequently Asked Questions